Cantucci (Almond Biscotti) Recipe

 - You can store in an airtight container for up to a week.

-For the biscotti typically seen in coffee shops, replace the eggs and egg yolks of the original recipe to 4 whole eggs.
+For the biscotti typically seen in coffee shops, replace the 2 whole eggs and 2 egg yolks to 4 whole eggs.
 This creates a stickier dough so you will need to roll it out on a floured surface and then form the log shape.
-The biscotti on the left is with 4 eggs, the one on the right is with 2 eggs and 2 egg yolks.
+The biscotti on the left is with 4 whole eggs, the one on the right is the rustic biscotti made with 2 whole eggs and 2 egg yolks.
 I like the rustic recipe better, the biscotti has a richer flavor.
 My husband likes them only cooked once, which technically is not biscotti, but is perfect for those who prefer a chewier cookie.